 If the radio alarm is selected, tune the radio to your favorite station and set the volume before turning your radio off for the day.
 When the alarm activates, the radio will play the last station listened to.
-NOTE: There will be no audio if the AUX IN is set.

 The tone alarm is called HWS or Humane Wake (if that is possible) System.
 The alarm tone beep will increase in volume every 15 seconds for one minute followed by one minute of silence before repeating the cycle.